 Engage your students in advancing sustainability efforts at your school by participating in the Green Schools Quest project-based challenge!
-Issued annually by the U.S. Green Building Council-Missouri Gateway Chapter, the Green Schools Quest challenges PreK-12 schools to devise and implement the most creative, effective and no or low-cost sustainable practices for their schools all with the help of a Green Mentor.
-Each school forms a Green Team, which may be a single classroom, grade level, entire school, or student club.
-Teams then engage in their project from October through mid-March, documenting their work along the way, and submitting their project's process and impact at the conclusion for judging by an impartial panel.
-Cash awards and trophies are presented in Elementary, Middle, and High School categories.
-The Green Schools Quest requires only one member of a school's faculty to serve as their team's facilitator.
-Registration for the 2021-22 school year is open through September 15, 2021 for schools and August 31, 2021 for mentors.
+Issued annually by the U.S. Green Building Council-Missouri Gateway Chapter, the Green Schools Quest challenges PreK-12 schools to devise and implement no- or low-cost sustainability projects at their schools over six months.
+Each participating school forms a team of students (can be a club, class, grade level, or entire school) which is organized by one adult member of a school's community (teacher, administrator, staff, or parent) who serves as their team's facilitator.
+The school is then is paired with a Green Mentor from the community who helps with project ideas and resources.
+Teams then engage in their chosen sustainability project from October through mid-March, documenting their work along the way, and submitting their project's process and impact at the conclusion for judging by an impartial panel.
+Cash awards and trophies are presented in Elementary, Middle, and High School divisions and five Spotlight Awards are presented across the age divisions.
+Teams are encouraged to integrate multiple principles from the Rainbow of Sustainability into their projects: Importance of Place, Interconnectedness, Respect for Limits, Systems Thinking & Cycles, Social Justice, and Global Citizenship.
+Registration is open through September 15 for schools and August 31 for mentors for the upcoming school year.

-For more information regarding participation in the Green Schools Quest program, visit GreenSchoolsQuest.org or contact USGBC-MO Gateway Chapter's Education and Green Schools Manager at usgbc-mogateway@mobot.org or (314) 577-0225.
+For more information regarding participation in the Green Schools Quest program, visit GreenSchoolsQuest.org or contact USGBC-MO Gateway Chapter's Green Schools Manager at hope.gribble@mobot.org or (314) 577-0225.